NLxAROSA/cnd-on-tas-101-workshop/exercises/exercise-3-solution.md

         dialect: org.hibernate.dialect.MySQL55Dialect
 ```

-* Start a config server in Cloud Foundry
+* Provision a config server in Cloud Foundry

 ```bash
 cf create-service p-config-server standard workshop-config-server -c '{"git": { "uri": "https://github.com/dcaron/workshop-fortune-service.git", "searchPaths": "configuration", "label": "2-persistent-database-config-server" } }'
 ```

-* Start a database in Cloud Foundry
+* Provision a database in Cloud Foundry

 ```bash
 cf create-service p.mysql db-small workshop-db
 ```

-* Bind the database and config server services to the application

-introduce service instance names in manifest.yml:
+* Bind the database and config server services to the application by introducing service instance names in manifest.yml:

 ```yml
   services:
     - workshop-db
     - workshop-config-server
 ```

+Note that you can do the same via CLI by using the 'cf bind-service' command.
+So what's the purpose of `create-service` and `bind-service`? `create-service` provisions a `service instance` in your space according to the specified `plan`.
+This usually (but not always) involve the allocation of resources like VMs. `bind-service` generates a set of credentials for your application to use the service and exposes them in the runtime environment of CF. Spring Boot picks this up automatically.
+Externalizing your configuration in this way ensures your applications are portable and it also opens up the way to more advanced scenarios like automatic credential rotation.
+It also frees the developers of having to store and maintain credentials on their end.

 * Build project again